First-time drug offence explained

 What you can do next and how LawConnect can help

-Gather any documentation related to the incident, police statements, and charges
+People often gather documentation related to the incident, police statements, and charges.

-Review the sentencing process and what to expect at court
+People often review the sentencing process and what to expect at court.

-Ask about diversion programs or alternatives to prosecution in your state or territory
+People often ask about diversion programs or alternatives to prosecution in their state or territory.

-Understand your rights and responsibilities before any court appearance
+People often seek to understand their rights and responsibilities before any court appearance.

-Prepare yourself mentally and practically for the next steps in the legal process
+People often prepare mentally and practically for the next stages in the legal process.

 How LawConnect can help